rspec/rspec-metagem/Upgrade.markdown

 ## Conditionally 'pending' examples

 Make examples pending based on a condition.
-If you have an example, for example, that can only run if a certain library is loaded, you can do something like this:
+This is most useful when you have an example that runs in multiple contexts and fails in one of those due to a bug in a third-party dependency that you expect to be fixed in the future.

     describe "something" do
-      it "does something that works with any version of foo" do pending("need to install foo-1.2.3", :unless => defined?(Foo))
+      it "does something that doesn't yet work right on JRuby" do pending("waiting for the JRuby team to fix issue XYZ", :if => RUBY_PLATFORM == 'java') do
-        # ...
+          # the content of your spec
         end

-      it "does something that only supported for Ruby-1.9 and above" do pending("requires Ruby >= 1.9.2", :if => RUBY_VERSION.to_f < 1.9)
-        # ...
       end
     end

-This is similar to filtering on :if and :unless keys but here you get "pending" output.
-The filtering option is great when you have two examples that work in opposite ways (e.g. one works for Ruby-1.8.7 and up, one for 1.8.6 and down).
+This example would run normally on all ruby interpretters except JRuby.
+On JRuby, it uses the block form of `pending`, which causes the example to still be run and will remain pending as long as it fails.
+In the future, if you upgraded your JRuby installation to a newer release that allows the example to pass, RSpec will report it as a failure (`Expected pending '...' to fail.
+No Error was raised.`), so that know that you can remove the call to `pending`.

 # New features in rspec-core-2.0